 East Dulwich is a very safe area compared to other neighbourhoods in London and if anything, could be considered ‘sleepy’.
 It’s very residential, so you’ll find quiet streets at night and into the evenings.
 But private transport is available around if you’d prefer not to walk alone.
 Even parks and green spaces in East Dulwich are fairly safe at night – which is almost unheard of in capital city!

-What type of people live in East Dulwich?
+What type of Host Families live in East Dulwich?

 The neighbourhoods in and around East Dulwich primarily attract families who are drawn to the good schools, various green spaces and reasonably priced large homes available.
 There’s also a fairly sizeable elderly population.
 It is also home to professionals who originally moved to the area with their children but have stayed even when they’ve flown the nest.